hilfazer/Projects/Godot/Serialization/README.txt

 Main features:
-- serialization of selected Node branch instead of always everything
++ serialization of selected Node branch instead of always everything
-- serializing to RAM and later to a file instead of straight to a file
++ serializing to RAM and later to a file instead of straight to a file
-- preserving the order of children Nodes
++ preserving the order of children Nodes
-- scanning node branches for potential problems
++ scanning node branches for potential problems
-- defining custom function to determine which nodes are to be serialized
++ ability to define custom function for choosing nodes to be serialized
-- calling custom code right after all children were deserialized
++ calling custom code right after all children were deserialized
-- serialized data doesn't require specific format (like Dictionary)
++ serialized data doesn't require specific format (like Dictionary)
+- save files need to have .res/.tres extension

+Files You need:
+HierarchicalSerializer.gd, NodeGuard.gd, SaveGameFile.gd, Probe.gd

-HierarchicalSerializer stores serialized nodes' data in a Dictionary where all keys are Strings.
-Values can be anything that an be serialized to/from a Resource.
-So you may use all Godot's built-in types.
+HierarchicalSerializer.gd stores serialized nodes' data in a Dictionary where all keys are Strings.
+Values can be anything that can be serialized to/from a Resource.

-You can operate on this Dictionary with following functions: addSerialized(), remove(), hasKey(), getSerialized(), getKeys()
+To serialize your nodes use following function:

+func addAndSerialize( key : String, node : Node )   - serializes and saves a tree starting with 'node'

+To deserialize previously saved node tree use:

+func getAndDeserialize( key : String, parent : Node )   - deserializes node tree as a child of 'parent'

+That function will fail if key doesn't exist so make sure it does with 'hasKey()' function.
+Other functions for operating on serialized nodes are: addSerialized(), removeSerialized(), getSerialized(), getKeys(), getVersion()

+Serializer will try to read game's version with this code:
+ProjectSettings.get_setting("application/config/version")
+To retrieve version from previously saved file use 'getVersion()'

-There's a second Dictionary for any other data the user may want to write.
+There's also a Dictionary for any other data the user may want to save.
 It is accessed with 'userData' property.

-Main functionality of this class are serialize() and deserialize() static functions.
-Return value of serialize() is supposed to be used as a value in the first Dictionary, like this:

-serializer.addSerialized("myKey", serialize( myNode ) )
+Methods you define on your nodes are as follows (first 2 are obligatory):

-To make use of serialization your scripts need to define following methods: func serialize() func deserialize( x ) serialize() needs to return data that isn't null (Nulls are evil.
-If you need to return one, do it with array: return [null]). deserialize( x ) takes return value of serialize as its only argument.
+func serialize()        - needs to return data that isn't null (if you need to return one, do it with array: return [null]) func deserialize( x )   - takes return value of 'serialize()' as its only argument post_deserialize()      - is called after node and all its children get deserialized

 It gives you good control in how you want to save and load your objects.

-Static serialize(node) will serialize node given as argument and will call itself recursively on its children.
+'addAndSerialize(key, node)' and 'serialize(node)' will serialize 'node' node and will call themselves recursively on its children.

-Static deserialize(data, parent) will deserialize nodes using 'data' argument.
-If 'parent' isn't null it will become parent of first deserialized node.
-Otherwise it won't.
+'getAndDeserialize(key, parent)' and 'deserialize(data, parent)' will deserialize node tree as a child of 'parent' argument if it's not null.
+If it is null deserialized tree will not have a parent.
 In any case deserialized node is accessible via function's return value.
-It is NodeGuard object that prevents memory leak (Nodes leak if they're outside of SceneTree).
-You can access a Node with 'node' property.
+It is NodeGuard.gd object that prevents memory leak (Nodes leak if they're outside of SceneTree).
+You can access its node with 'node' property.

-You can call deserialize() on existing nodes. deserialize() creates Nodes if they don't already exist and if they are also scenes.

-func post_deserialize()   - optional method that is called after a Node and all its children get deserialized
+You can deserialize to a parent who already has nodes you want to load.
+In that case Serializer will call 'deserialize()' on them.

 Probe.gd allows you to extract information from your Node branch.
 Call this function on the branch root: